esturcke/cmsc-636-data-vis/assignment-1/readme.md

 ![Vis 2](./vis-2.png)

 The second vis tries to look at the data holistically by plotting the symptoms recorded at each encounter both before and after the injury.
+The task is to gain an overall understanding of the data and begin to identify trends of symptom/injury relationships.

 This vis took by far the longest.
 As described above, it started with manipulating the data to captures the hierarchy of symptoms belonging to encounters which in turn belong to patients.

 I then worked on displaying each encounter by time relative to the injury and age of the patient at the time of injure.
 I made some changes